Skip to Content

 The Swiss Travel Pass is a ticket for international visitors that includes unlimited travel on public transportation in Switzerland for a selected number of days.
 You can buy this pass for 3, 4, 6, 8, or 15 days of travel.

-TIP: You can also find the most important information in a nutshell and purchase the pass on GetYourGuide.
-We recommend this website for all tickets/tours/passes and we personally use it for all our trips, not just in Europe.
+TIP: We recommend getting your pass on the GetYourGuide website.
+You can easily find the most important information in a nutshell and purchase the passes in a few clicks.
+We personally use and recommend this website for all tickets/tours/passes.
 It’s very user-friendly and makes it super easy to modify or cancel your bookings (which is usually not the case with official websites which are much more bureaucratic).

 Below, you can find our explanation of what is and is not included with the Swiss Travel Pass, and how it differs from the Swiss Travel Pass Flex.
 Read on!